+$PE{BB,v}$

-PE{BB,y} = Project emissions arising from field burning of biomass at the plantation site (tCO2e/yr).
+= Project emissions arising from field burning of biomass at the plantation site (tCO2e/yr).
 This emission source should be calculated using the procedures provided in the latest approved version of the baseline and monitoring methodology AM0042.
+In case the land has been previously used for agriculture, it is conservatively assumed that all plantations (vegetation, trees, etc.) on the land prior to project implementation have been burnt and emissions are estimated accordingly using the same procedures provided in the latest approved version of the baseline and monitoring methodology AM0042.